tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 ## further reading

-you should get familiar with the process for syncing a fork which means pulling down changes or updates from my main repository into your own fork.
+You should get familiar with the process for syncing a fork which means pulling down changes or updates from my main repository into your own fork.

 https://help.github.com/articles/syncing-a-fork/